 A full kitchen remodel is an expensive and disruptive project that usually requires the participation of costly professionals.
-Painting, in contrast, is a cheap-and-cheerful way to rejuvenate tired kitchen cabinets.
-Vinyl cabinets, with their sleek surface, are more challenging to paint than wood.
-With the proper products, preparation and paint application, however, you can give your vinyl kitchen cabinets a new look that will last.
+Painting vinyl laminate cabinets, in contrast, is a cheap-and-cheerful way to rejuvenate tired kitchen cabinets.
+Vinyl wrapped cabinets, with their sleek surface, are more challenging to paint than wood.
+Better Homes & Gardens notes that with the proper products, preparation and paint application, however, you can give your kitchen an updated look simply by repainting kitchen cabinets.

 Purchase the primer and paint.
 Buy a stain-blocking, high-adhesion interior primer.
-Buy a semi-gloss or gloss paint for your topcoats because they can be scrubbed--a big plus for a kitchen.
+Buy a semi-gloss or gloss paint for your topcoats because they can be scrubbed, which is a big plus for a kitchen.

 Remove the cupboard doors, drawers and all hardware with a screwdriver.
 If you will be painting inside the cupboards, remove any movable shelving.
 Support the doors and shelves on saw horses or another support system that will allow you to access the edges of the surfaces you are painting.

 Step 4: Cleaning the Cabinets